serviceberry3/videopose3d_android/README.md

 UPDATE(11/13/20): I've loaded the model into the Android app as a Torch Script.
 Fun visualization to come.
 I think each pair of Conv1D and BatchNorm1D layers can be fused together as well to improve runtime and memory usage.

+Instructions:
+run trace_model.py, which will store the output .pt in parent directory of this repo.
+Copy the .pt file into the assets folder of the android src/main/ dir.

 UPDATE(11/12/20): I've swapped out Detectron for Posenet and got the visualization working on my computer.
 You need to download the Posenet lite model: https://storage.googleapis.com/download.tensorflow.org/models/tflite/posenet_mobilenet_v1_100_257x257_multi_kpt_stripped.tflite.
 Place it in /home/[user]/Downloads/